Laravel 11 for Beginners: A Step-by-Step Guide to Learn the Concepts

 • Eloquent ORM: Eloquent is Laravel's built-in Object-Relational Mapper (ORM), providing an active record implementation for working with your database.
 It's like a smart assistant that helps you get and change data in the database without needing to write complicated code.

-• N+1 Problem: Laravel addresses the N+1 query issue with Eloquent ORM's eager loading, optimizing database queries and performance with the with() method.
+• N+1 Problem: The N+1 query issue is addressed through Eloquent ORM's eager loading, optimizing database queries and performance with the with() method.

 • Middleware: Middleware acts as a filtering mechanism that inspects HTTP requests entering your application.
 You can use middleware to authenticate users, log requests, or perform any other tasks before the request is handled by the application.
 Think of it as a security guard that checks requests coming into your website and can stop or change them before they reach your code.